databricks/docker-dev/README.md

-These are Docker Compose files used for Data source and Data destination in [Demo Load Generator](https://github.com/arcionlabs/arcion-demo) and Release Testing.
-The diagram below depicts the components of the demo kit where where the Docker Compose files fit in.
+This is Arcion Demo Kit.
+This is design to demo and test Arcion replication from various data source to target.
+The diagram below describes the components of the demo kit.
+Please refer to [https://docs.arcion.io](https://docs.arcion.io) for more info.

 - Load Generator
 - Data source